ExeterBScDTS/ECM2429-event-loop/README.md

 ### An asynchronous tkinter UI

 Our simple tkinter example has two buttons, one for "Start" and another for "Stop".
 At the moment these don't do anything except print messages.
-So let's add some code so that "Start" will start a countdown - 10, 9, 8..
+So let us add some code so that "Start" will start a countdown - 10, 9, 8..
 3, 2, 1, Go", and "Stop" will stop the countdown.

 See [code/example-4/tkinter-countdown.py](code/example-4/tkinter-countdown.py)